Policy Learning with Competing Agents

 Note that the previous equation makes the dependence of $V^{t}$ on $S^{t-1}$ and $S^{t}$ explicit.
 The argument $s$ is the previous threshold, which agents react to in the current time step.
 The argument $r$ is the current threshold, which enforces the capacity constraint in the current time step.

 Given a fixed choice of $\beta$, a policy may reach an equilibrium with a stable decision threshold.
 When such an equilibrium threshold $s(\beta)$ exists and is unique, it is natural for the decision maker to seek to maximize the induced equilibrium policy value $V_{\text{eq}}(\beta)$ as defined below.
 We provide formal results on existence and uniqueness of equilibrium thresholds in Section \ref{sec:results_equilibrium}.
 We note that the objective of optimizing equilibrium welfare is motivated by the observation that it may not be feasible for the decision maker to change their selection criterion at each time step.
-Instead, the decision maker aims to select $\beta$ that performs well with respect to the equilibrium behavior of the system.
+Instead, the decision maker aims to select $\beta$ that performs well when the system is at equilibrium.